 Occupational therapists (OT’s) use functional activities to improve, restore or maintain the daily living skills.
-Occupational therapists see a person as a whole and during assessment and treatment, try to cover physical, mental, social and environmental aspects for a better result.
+Occupational therapists see a person as a whole and during assessment and treatment, try to cover physical, mental, social and environmental aspects for better result.

-Occupational therapists are health professionals who use occupation and meaningful activities with specific goals to help people of all ages prevent injury, lessen the impairment, improve the functional skills, or adapt to disabilities.
+Occupational therapists are health professionals who use occupation and meaningful activities with specific goals to help people of all ages prevent injury, lessen the impairment, improve functional skills, or adapt to disabilities.
 The activities may be as basic as bathing/dressing or as complex as operating a computer with modified control switches.
 Today’s occupational therapists are working in clinical practice, community outreach, education, research, private practice, and many other diverse areas.

 OT work directly with patients, helping those master skills for achieving an independent, productive, and satisfying life.
 OT’s treat patients with a variety of disabilities and help them return to family, work and social life.
 Among the many opportunities to specialize are pediatrics, gerontology, hand rehabilitation, and mental health.